• Home

 Abstract

-Introduction: Novel Direct-ln-Scope-Suction ureteroscopes (DlSS-U) have recently been introduced to facilitate removal of small stone fragments.
-The purpose of this study was to compare two novel DlSS-U to a conventional ureteroscope to determine efficiency for suctioning fluid and stone dust at different deflection angles.
+Novel Direct-In-Scope-Suction ureteroscopes (DISS-U) have recently been introduced to facilitate removal of small stone fragments.
+The purpose of this study was to compare two novel DISS-U to a conventional ureteroscope to determine efficiency for suctioning fluid and stone dust at different deflection angles.

 Literature Link >>>